 District 54 is fortunate to have social workers onsite at schools working directly with students.
 The social workers provide counseling to students and address issues that may affect academic performance.
 As part of this process, they assess student needs for things such as food and clothing.
-The social workers then request funds from the Crisis Fund.
-The strength of the Crisis Fund is that it allows social workers the flexibility to request funds to support the diverse needs of families across the district.
+The social workers then request funds from the Families in Crisis Fund.
+The strength of the Families in Crisis Fund is that it allows social workers the flexibility to request funds to support the diverse needs of families across the district.

 Impact to Date

 Because of the generosity of donors, the Families in Crisis Fund has distributed $150,000 to hundreds of District 54 families since March 2020.

 “The Families in Crisis fund has completely changed the way that we are able to support families.
 Before the Families in Crisis fund, we had to spend so much time (often without success) to find even $30 to buy a student a blanket, weekend food, shoes, etc. Staff consistently ended up spending more of their own money to provide these items for students because the funds weren’t available in the community.
 I can’t say enough how much staff and families appreciate quick and easy access to a fund to meet basic student and family needs.” – School District 54 Social Worker